charliedilorenzo/MicroserviceAccelerationProject/README.md

 this if it is not present.
 It will also run `chmod a+w` to make writable.
 To change, you must modify both benchmark and copy scripts.
 - To change Vtune collection type, modify benchmark script.
+- You plan on running many iterations of Vtune sequentially, you should leave the application containers running the whole time and shutdown at the end.
+You gotta modify the benchmark script.

 ### Vtune options